srikari-rallabandi-2208/Data-stuctures-/README.md

 # Data Stuctures And Algoritms

-this is my repository for different dsa problems and their solutions (own approaches + the solutions that I code-read for better understanding and then attempting on my own -- sometimes I just dumped the source code for reference).
+This is my repository for different dsa problems and their solutions (own approaches + the solutions that I code-read for better understanding and then attempting on my own -- sometimes I just dumped the source code for reference).

 1. Arrays
 2. Miscellaneous -- Linked List + DP + String